Skip to main content

 Laundry

 There are two cost-free washers and dryers in each laundry room located on the 7th and 8th floors.
-Both of the laundry rooms contain an iron and an ironing board.
-The laundry room also stores yoga mats and grocery carts that are available for student use.
+Both of the laundry rooms contain an iron, ironing board, and steamer.

 Meals